apache/flink/docs/ops/deployment/index.zh.md

 `main()`.
 This problem can be more pronounced when the Client is shared across users.

-Building on this observation, the *Application Mode* creates a cluster per submitted application, but this time, the `main()` method of the application is executed on the Flink Master.
+Building on this observation, the *Application Mode* creates a cluster per submitted application, but this time, the `main()` method of the application is executed on the JobManager.
 Creating a cluster per application can be seen as creating a session cluster shared only among the jobs of a particular application, and torn down when the application finishes.
 With this architecture, the *Application Mode* provides the same resource isolation and load balancing guarantees as the *Per-Job* mode, but at the granularity of a whole application.
-Executing the `main()` on the Flink Master allows for saving the CPU cycles required, but also save the bandwidth required for downloading the dependencies locally.
-Furthermore, it allows for more even spread of the network load of downloading the dependencies of the applications in the cluster, as there is one Flink Master per application.
+Executing the `main()` on the JobManager allows for saving the CPU cycles required, but also save the bandwidth required for downloading the dependencies locally.
+Furthermore, it allows for more even spread of the network load of downloading the dependencies of the applications in the cluster, as there is one JobManager per application.

 <div class="alert alert-info" markdown="span">
   <strong>Note:</strong> In the Application Mode, the `main()` is executed on the cluster and not on the client,
   as in the other modes.
-This may have implications for your code as, for example, any paths you register in your environment using the `registerCachedFile()` must be accessible by the Flink Master of your application.
+This may have implications for your code as, for example, any paths you register in your environment using the `registerCachedFile()` must be accessible by the JobManager of your application.
 </div>

 Compared to the *Per-Job* mode, the *Application Mode* allows the submission of applications consisting of